kevinzakka/recurrent-visual-attention/README.md

  <img src="./plots/glimpses.png" alt="Drawing", width=23%>
 </p>

-The *Recurrent Attention Model* (RAM) is a recurrent neural network that processes inputs sequentially, attending to different locations within the image one at a time, and incrementally combining information from these fixations to build up a dynamic internal representation of the image.
+The *Recurrent Attention Model* (RAM) is a neural network that processes inputs sequentially, attending to different locations within the image one at a time, and incrementally combining information from these fixations to build up a dynamic internal representation of the image.

-## Todo

-- [ ] write an efficient version of the retina
-- [x] reduce training from 130 epochs to 30 epochs
-- [ ] write custom loss and acc plotter

 ## Model Description